amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ```

-The binding helps to remove repetitive code and make the view easier to follow:
+The binding helps to remove repetitive code and makes the view easier to follow:

 ```jsx
     <form {... bindForm()}>